abishek28007/logical-code/interview-problems/README.md

 ####  sort-3-unique-number

 Given a list of numbers with only 3 unique numbers (1, 2, 3), sort the list in O(n) time.

+####  two-sum

+You are given a list of numbers, and a target number k.
+Return whether or not there are two numbers in the list that add up to k, do it in a single pass of the list.